|SCHOOL NAME AND ADDRESS||Little Bloxwich C of E VC Primary School

 |Time out of School|

 The Governors and I know how important photographs of your children taking part in school activities are.
 If you want to take photos of school events please bring along your cameras!
 However, please don’t take photos during assemblies or Christmas performances as this distracts the children.
-There will be an opportunity at the end of the events to take photos.
+There will be an opportunity at the end of the events to take photos, please only take photos of your own child and do not share on any social media platforms.

 |Our School Uniform is blue.|